-This time of year especially people are thinking about charities and year-end donations.
-Even events like the recent hurricanes prompt people to consider how they can give.
-This is one item on our year-end tax planning checklist.
+People tend to think about charities for year-end donations.
+Even events like hurricanes or natural disasters prompt people to consider how they can give.
+Charitable donations is one item on our year-end tax planning checklist.
 Be sure to download your copy!

 Let’s talk through the number of options you have.